shuozhixu/academicwriting/README.md

 ## Main text

 First, avoid plagiarism, including the words that come from prior published work by the same author(s).
+Pay special attention to the Introduction and Methods sections in your research articles and all sections in your review articles.
 Here are some useful resources:

 - [What is plagiarism?](http://studentconduct.sa.ucsb.edu/academic-integrity)
 - [Eight most common types of plagiarism](https://www.enago.com/academy/fraud-research-many-types-plagiarism)
 - [Elsevier Publication Ethics Q&A](https://www.elsevier.com/editors/perk/questions-and-answers)
 - [UCSB Academic Integrity](http://studentconduct.sa.ucsb.edu/academic-integrity)

-Below I give a list of some specific rules in writing the main text of an academic paper using LaTeX:
+Below I give a list of specific rules in writing the main text of an academic paper using LaTeX:

 - Use one, not two, space after a period, [unless you are typing on an acutal typewritter](https://slate.com/technology/2011/01/two-spaces-after-a-period-why-you-should-never-ever-do-it.html) - even [Microsoft Word changed their mind](https://www.theverge.com/2020/4/24/21234170/microsoft-word-two-spaces-period-error-correction-great-space-debate).
 In practice, there is no need to type an additional space, because [LaTeX treats multiple, consecutive spaces as if they were a single space](http://www.ctex.org/documents/latex/latex2e-html/ltx-143.html).
 - Italicize all variables, but not non-variables.
 Follow this rule everywhere, including figures and tables.
 For example,